Monitoring of water volume in a porous reservoir using seismic data: Validation of a numerical model with a field experiment: Site description and seismic measurements

-The seismic measurements were conducted in Laukaa in June 2022.
-The measurements from the gauge shallow wells were collected to get the ground truth values to calculate the water volume.
-To study different water levels, we opened a valve to reduce the water table level, followed by a period of stabilization.
-The stabilization process was monitored by measuring the water table levels from different wells placed along the groundwater flow path.
+The seismic measurements were conducted in June 2022.
 In our experiments, a metallic rod weight was dropped on a steel plate and served as a source of seismic waves, with an electric brake mechanism to control the rod's release and prevent multiple hits.
-The experiments involved shots at 13 specific locations and were conducted at three different drop heights ($\rm{dh}$), consisting of 5, 10, and 15 cm elevations.
-Three different heights were selected to test the signal amplitude clipping threshold at the nearest seismic receivers.
+The experiments involved shots at 13 specific locations and were conducted at three different drop heights ($\rm{dh}$): 5, 10, and 15 cm.
+The different drop heights were used to vary the source amplitude and check for potential signal clipping at the nearest receivers.

-For data acquisition, three-component (3C) 5 Hz geophones connected to commercially available 24-bit nodal seismic recorders were used to collect the data.
-The recorders were deployed along 4 receiver lines (14 per line) with 0.5 m inline and 1.5 m crossline spacing, plus an extra receiver randomly positioned, making a rather fine-scale 3D seismic setup.
-The recorded time length was 3 seconds with 4 kHz sampling rate.
+For data acquisition, three-component (3C) 5 Hz geophones connected to 24-bit nodal seismic recorders were used, obtained from the Finnish Seismic Instrument Pool (FINNSIP) \cite{hillers25}.
+Various sources of ambient noise were present during the field campaign, including river currents, nearby construction activity, and occasional lawnmower operation.
+To reduce their influence, measurements were scheduled during rain-free and relatively quiet periods.
+The instruments were deployed along four receiver lines (14 receivers per line) with approximately 1.0 m inline and 1.7 m crossline spacing, plus one additional station placed at a random location, forming a fine-scale 3D acquisition layout.
+Exact receiver locations were surveyed using Differential Global Positioning System (DGPS) and incorporated directly into the numerical simulations.
+The seismic data were recorded at 4 kHz sampling rate.

-Various sources of noise were active throughout the measurements, such as river currents and ongoing construction work contributing to the background noise.
-Additionally, the occasional operation of lawnmowers was also present on the site.
-To minimize potential interference and enhance data quality, the measurements were deliberately scheduled during rain-free days.

-Figure \ref{fig:field} displays an image of the Laukaa test site, illustrating the arrangement of geophones, the weight-drop source tool, and wells used to gauge the water table level (black pipes).
-The receiver setup includes a total of 57 3C geophones (blue), each accompanied by a nodal seismic recorder (white box).
+Figure \ref{fig:field} shows the Laukaa test site, including the layout of the geophones, the weight-drop source, and the black pipes housing the water-table gauge wells.
+A total of 57 three-component geophones (blue) and their corresponding nodal recorders (white boxes) were deployed.
+To obtain ground-truth water-volume estimates, water-table levels were monitored using these gauge wells at several locations around the pool.
+The water level was adjusted by releasing water to the adjacent river, after which the system was allowed to stabilize before seismic acquisition.
+These auxiliary measurements were used exclusively for validating the estimated water volumes.